South Korea detains suspect in high school teacher's stabbing a day after separate attack wounded 14

 Photos from the scene showed forensic units examining the halls of the AK Plaza, where the attack took place Thursday.
 A white Kia hatchback with a broken front window and ruptured front tire could be seen on a sidewalk near the subway station.

-A witness named Hwang Hee-woon told YTN television that he “heard a sound from the first floor that seemed like a scream, so customers and shop workers were gathering on the rails of the second floor near the escalator to see what was happening below.”
+A witness, Hwang Hee-woon, told YTN television that he “heard a sound from the first floor that seemed like a scream, so customers and shop workers were gathering on the rails of the second floor near the escalator to see what was happening below.”

 “Suddenly, someone told us the person who committed the crime was coming up to the second floor, so we ran away in panic,” he said.
 He ended up hiding inside a refrigerated storage room with some mall employees.